 - be enrolled in a minimum of six graduate credits relevant to the declared program of study during the fall and winter semesters, but no more than ten credits;

 - maintain an overall graduate grade point average of at least 3.0;

 - meet the qualifications of the particular assignment; and

 - satisfactorily perform the duties assigned as evaluated by the faculty/supervisor.

 Job Description for Graduate Assistants

 Duties of a graduate assistant are designed to complement the student’s graduate program and to advance the program of the assigning department.
-Duties assigned to the graduate assistant are subject to approval by the Assistant Provost of Graduate Education and Research.
+Duties assigned to the graduate assistant are subject to approval by the Dean of Graduate Education and Research.

-Graduate assistants are salaried employees of the university.
-Their pay dates begin the first pay day of the fall semester and end at the conclusion of the winter semester.
+Graduate assistants are salaried employees of the university, and are paid on the same pay dates.
 As salaried employees, they have the same days off that faculty have during the year, which include holidays and semester breaks.

 Typical duties and responsibilities of graduate assistants may include: